image-js/image-js-docs/docs/Basics/Working with ROIs.md

 const rois = fromMask(mask).getRois();
 ```

 In general you don't need to worry about the intermediate object returned by `fromMask()`.
 You will mostly be working with the list of ROIs returned by `getRois()`.
-It contains all the useful properties which characterize the regions of interest, such as surface, perimeter, centroid etc.
+It contains all the properties which characterize the region of interest, such as surface, perimeter, fill ratio, etc.

 :::tip
 In the options parameter,`getRois()` has a `kind` option which tells what kind of regions to return.